Security-Onion-Solutions/securityonion-docs/configuration.rst

 Build the manager by running Setup, selecting the ``DISTRIBUTED`` install submenu, and choosing the ``New Deployment`` option.

-Build search nodes by running Setup, selecting the ``DISTRIBUTED`` install submenu, and choosing the ``Existing Deployment`` option.
-Once the initial configuration completes, go to :ref:`soc` --> Administration --> Grid Members and accept the new node.
+Build one or more search nodes by running Setup, selecting the ``DISTRIBUTED`` install submenu, and choosing the ``Existing Deployment`` option.
+Once the initial configuration completes, go to :ref:`administration` --> Grid Members and accept the new node.

-Build forward nodes by running Setup, selecting the ``DISTRIBUTED`` install submenu, and choosing the ``Existing Deployment`` option.
-Once the initial configuration completes, go to :ref:`soc` --> Administration --> Grid Members and accept the new node.
+Build one or more forward nodes by running Setup, selecting the ``DISTRIBUTED`` install submenu, and choosing the ``Existing Deployment`` option.
+Once the initial configuration completes, go to :ref:`administration` --> Grid Members and accept the new node.

 Proceed to the :ref:`post-installation` section.